dpendery/jetti/README.md

 * AWS Account with User account capable of deploying SAM applications
 * S3 bucket for uploading SAM application packages
 * Define a secret key value to be used by Jetti client in x-ep-jetti-secret-key HTTP header
+* Define email addresses to be used in the From and BCC fields of submission failure notification emails

 Define the following secure string parameters in the AWS account and region in which the application will be deployed: